Make Application Season Less Stressful with These 5 Tips

 Getting an early start on everything from selecting colleges to writing the college essay doesn’t necessarily sound fun, but it will save you time, energy, and stress once school starts again.

 Keeping up with test dates and deadlines is one of the key elements of anxiety and stress.
-Getting organised makes the process run much more smoothly.
+Getting organized makes the process run much more smoothly.

-Create and keep a calendar of all college and scholarship application deadlines plus other important dates, like any standardised test dates or any critical school deadlines or exams.
+Create and keep a calendar of all college and scholarship application deadlines plus other important dates, like any standardized test dates or any critical school deadlines or exams.

 You can also keep a checklist of what you need to send to each college, such as transcripts and test scores.
 As you cross off deadlines and checkboxes, you’ll feel a sense of accomplishment.
 This alleviates college stress and anxiety associated with applying to colleges.